guanshaoheng/introductionConstitutiveModel/README.md

 # introductionConstitutiveModel
-author: shaoheng guan
+Author: shaoheng guan
-email: shaohengguan@gmail.com
+Email: shaohengguan@gmail.com

 A brief introduction of the constitutive model.